Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 "If someone like you says it, then I don't doubt it's probably true...
 But, back then.
 You helped us.
 You saved us.
 You risked your life.
 Thanks to you, we're alive right now.
 I can say with certainty, that's a good outcome.
 That's the only thing I'm certain of, actually."

 "Noah, you..."
 She felt speechless.
-Lanz and Eunie came in front and stood slightly behind Noah to support him.
+Lanz and Eunie came up front and stood one step behind Noah, to support him.
 "And we never properly thanked you."

 Lanz was reminded: "Huh, so we didn't."